 Starting On Your Strawman Web Pages

-As you create content for your site, only include what will tell the story in an “eyefull” or passing glance.
-Your goal is to focus on the essentials first and hold off on page details so that you could go through the entire site, end-to-end, in one sweep.
+As you create content for your site, only include what will tell the story in an “eyeful” or passing glance.
+Your goal is to focus on the essentials first and hold off on-page details so that you could go through the entire site, end-to-end, in one sweep.
 Concentrate on getting everything you have in mind to a medium you could share with others.
 Expect what you ultimately share to be imperfect and incomplete, but be sure to put down enough to establish a trail of triggers that will help you finish your thought on the next go around.
 The strawman approach builds pages in layers and multiple iterations of refinements.
 The objective is to get into the zone and let your thoughts flow freely so that you could create a uniform impression.
 What you are trying to avoid are multiple voices and disjointed constructs.

 Editing Your Strawman Web Pages

-Before asking for feedback, provide your test audience with background about who you are targeting, the reasons why they would land on your site, what they would be trying to achieve and anything else you think would put your work into context.
-This point is extremely important if the person you ask for feedback does not match your persona profile.
+Before asking for feedback, provide your test audience with background about who you are targeting, the reasons why they would land on your site, what they would be trying to achieve, and anything else you think would put your work into context.
+This point is extremely important if the person you ask for feedback does not match your personal profile.
 To provide viable feedback, your test audience needs to understand this behavioral path and you should start with the end in mind by asking questions such as:

 - What’s your point?
 Why did you include this page in your website and what purpose does it serve?
 Don’t make visitors dig to find out.